shangril/crero/README.md

 1. same id3 download as previous scenario step 1

-2. same audio upload as previous scenario step 2 but in <INSTALL ROOT>/z
+2. same audio upload as previous scenario step 2 but in INSTALL ROOT/z

 3. create an empty index.html in this very directory if you want to prevent public listing